-Work experience requirements have changed to accommodate the fact that COVID-19 has cancelled many placements.
-In fact, most Medical Schools won’t penalise you for not having healthcare-related work experience, because they understand that it’s been difficult to arrange.
+Work experience requirements have generally relaxed to accommodate the fact that COVID-19 has put a stop to many clinical placements.
+Most Medical Schools won’t penalise you for not having recent healthcare-related work experience, because they understand that it’s been difficult to arrange.

-But that doesn’t mean you can give up and forget work experience altogether.
+However, this doesn’t mean you can give up and forget about work experience altogether.

 You have a great opportunity to be creative with your work experience!
-As long as you can reflect on what you’ve experienced and explain how it’s helped you understand your career choice or prepare for Medical School, you can make almost any experience relevant.
+As long as you can reflect on what you’ve learned and explain how it has helped you prepare for a career in Medicine, you can make almost any experience relevant.

-When thinking about other ways to get work experience, you should go for opportunities that can:
+When looking for other ways to get relevant work experience, you should go for opportunities that will:

-Did you have work experience lined up before the pandemic?
-If so, try to message the placement and see if it would be possible to set up a short phone call or skype chat with a Doctor.
+Did you have any work experience lined up before the pandemic that got cancelled?
+If so, try to contact the placement and see if it would be possible to set up a short phone call or video chat with a Doctor.
 This is a great way to find out more about working in healthcare.

 Of course, Doctors are very busy, so it may not always be possible to arrange a call.
 If this is the case, you could try reaching out to Med students at university who can give you an insight into what Medical School is like and what to expect.
-You may know people who are already at Medical School, but if not try to connect with Medical Students on platforms such as The Student Room or the UCAS website.
-There will be Doctors and students who are keen to offer advice and support.
+You may know people who are already at Med School – but if you don’t, you could try connecting with Med students on platforms such as The Student Room or the UCAS website.

-Some universities will accept you drawing upon your experience in non-healthcare settings, as long as you can illustrate how skillsets you used could be transferred to the role of a Doctor.
+Some universities will allow you to draw upon your experience in non-healthcare settings, as long as you can illustrate how the skills you used and developed there could be transferred to the role of a Doctor.

 Some good examples of related volunteering opportunities include: